 Arkansas faces immense challenges in its health care delivery system that stem from a high proportion of low income elderly who have limited access to health care; Arkansas is a rural state with 100% of its counties medically underserved.
 The need for geriatric training of professionals who provide services in these poor, rural areas of Arkansas is a compelling objective.
-To meet this need, the Arkansas Geriatric Education Center (AGEC) has formed a consortium between the University of Arkansas for Medical Sciences (UAMS), Arkansas State University (ASU), Arkansas Cancer Coalition (ACC), Arkansas Department of Health Chronic Disease Branch, and the University of Central Arkansas.
+To meet this need, the Arkansas Geriatric Education Center (AGEC) formed a consortium between the University of Arkansas for Medical Sciences (UAMS), Arkansas State University (ASU), Arkansas Cancer Coalition (ACC), Arkansas Department of Health Chronic Disease Branch, and the University of Central Arkansas (UCA).